microcks/microcks-testcontainers-java-spring-demo/step-5-write-async-tests.md

 ## First Test - Verify our OrderService is publishing events

-In this section, we'll focus on testing the `Ooder Service` + `Event Publisher` components of our application:
+In this section, we'll focus on testing the `Order Service` + `Event Publisher` components of our application:

 ![Event Publisher Test](./assets/test-order-event-publisher.png)